The journey to starting uni is paved with forms and applications, so here's our comprehensive guide to student finance.

 Applying for Student Finance is one of the most tedious tasks imaginable, but unfortunately if you don’t happen to have over £12,000 a year to spare it’s very important.
 The application process can seem confusing so we’ve put together a handy guide to help clear things up.

 WHAT IS A STUDENT LOAN?

 A student loan is a sum of money which university students can apply for to cover their educational expenses.
 A student loan has to be paid back, but not until you graduate and are earning a certain salary.
 Find out more about loan repayment here.

 What are educational expenses?
 Educational expenses include the cost of tuition as well as living costs such as accommodation.
-There are two types of student loan you can apply for: a tuition loan and a maintenance loan.
-Whilst a tuition loan is paid directly to your university, a maintenance loan is paid into your personal bank account in three installments.
+There are two types of student loans you can apply for: a tuition loan and a maintenance loan.
+Whilst a tuition loan is paid directly to your university, a maintenance loan is paid into your personal bank account in three instalments.
 Use the student finance calculator to get an estimate of the student finance you're eligible for.

 Bursaries: In previous years students were able to apply for a maintenance grant (a sum of money which does not need to be paid back) dependent on household income.
 Maintenance grants were recently scrapped by the government.
 If you think you will need further financial support, don’t panic!
 There are other options available.
 For example, most universities offer bursaries to students with a household income below a certain threshold and to students who achieve certain a-level grades, so make sure you look into this.

 HOW TO APPLY FOR STUDENT FINANCE